andres-quintela/manette/README.md

 Training can be stopped (using Ctrl+c) and then resumed by running ```python3 train.py -g pong -df logs/test_pong```.

-On a setup with an [Intel i7-4790k](http://ark.intel.com/products/80807/Intel-Core-i7-4790K-Processor-8M-Cache-up-to-4_40-GHz) CPU and an [Nvidia GTX 980 Ti](http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-980-ti) GPU with default settings, you can expect around 3000 timesteps (global steps) per second.
+On a setup with an [Intel i7-4790k](http://ark.intel.com/products/80807/Intel-Core-i7-4790K-Processor-8M-Cache-up-to-4_40-GHz) CPU and an [Nvidia GTX 980 Ti](http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-980-ti) GPU with default settings and NIPS neural network (see below), you can expect around 3000 timesteps (global steps) per second.
 Training for 80 million timesteps requires under 8 hours.

-When using FiGAR or a more demanding neural network, the training can slow down to ........
+When using a more demanding neural network, the training can slow down to 1000 steps per second and if you add FiGAR it can go down to 300 steps per second.

 ## Visualizing training
 1. Open a new terminal
 2. Run ```tensorboard --logdir=<absolute-path>/paac/logs/test_pong```.
 3. In your browser navigate to localhost:6006/

+Many graphs are already available (rewards per episode, length of episode, steps per second, loss, ...) and you can easily add yours.

 # Testing the agent